<< Yesterday

 In a pre-game ceremony, the Mariners retire the #11 worn by Edgar Martinez, who spent his entire 20-year career with Seattle, making the team’s former designated hitter only the second player in franchise history to be honored with the distinction.
 The future Hall of Famer's (2019) digits join Ken Griffey Jr.'s No. 24 on Safeco Field’s center-field fence.

-2018 David Bote hits a pinch-hit, walk-off grand slam, the first Cub player to accomplish the feat since Earl Averill's blast in 1959, delivering a Ryan Madison 2-2 pitch over the center-field wall in a nationally televised Sunday Night ESPN game.
+2018 David Bote pinch-hits a walk-off grand slam, becoming the first Cub player to accomplish the feat since Earl Averill's blast in 1959, when he sends a Ryan Madison 2-2 pitch over the center-field wall in a nationally televised Sunday Night ESPN game.
 The 25-year-old infielder's sayonara slam, a walk-off round-tripper with the bases loaded and the home team down by three runs, gives Chicago a 4-3 victory over the Nationals in front of a frenzied crowd at Wrigley Field.

 2021 The Romines become the first siblings to be batterymates since Dodgers' Norm and Larry Sherry (1960-62) when Andrew, an infielder by trade, takes the mound in a mop-up role, throwing the ball to his younger brother, Austin, in the Cubs' 17-4 loss to the Brewers at Wrigley Field.
-The sons of Kevin, an outfielder with the Red Sox (1985-1992), join Jim & Ed Bailey (1959 Reds) and Bobby & Billy Shantz (1954-55 A's), who also appeared in the same major league game as pitcher and catcher, playing at the same time in the contest.
+The sons of Kevin, an outfielder with the Red Sox (1985-1992), join Jim and Ed Bailey (1959 Reds) and Bobby and Billy Shantz (1954-55 A's), who also appeared in the same major league game as pitcher and catcher, playing for the same team at the same time in the contest.

 2021